-Prior Position of Cyclones and Fronts

-Surface conditions at 0300 UTC (3 hours prior to the time of your map)
+Prior Position of Cyclones and Fronts Surface conditions at 0300 UTC (3 hours prior to the time of your map)

 Cyclones and fronts tend to move with a uniform velocity over short periods of time (3 hours).
 In other words, cyclones and fronts exhibit time continuity.
 If a cyclone has been propagating eastward at 20 knots the past 3 hours, it will likely continue to propagate in approximately the same direction with approximately the same speed over the next 3 hours.
 Fronts also exhibit the same behavior.
 Remember, lows tend to move to the northeast, cold fronts to the east or southeast, and warm fronts to north or northeast.
-Time continuity from 0300 UTC to 0600 UTC implies that your analysis should look similar, very similar, to the above map.
+Time continuity from 0300 UTC to 0600 UTC implies that your analysis should look similar, very similar, to the above map with the center of cyclone and fronts shifted 100-200 kilometers from their positions on the 0000 UTC map.

 As discussed earlier, note how stations with a SLP report with the same value as a mandatory isobar must have that isobar go through the station or go very close to the station.
-Examples on the 0300 UTC analysis above include Cleveland OH (CLE), Corpus Christi TX (CRP), and Panama City FL (PAM), among others.
+Examples on the 0300 UTC analysis above include Cleveland OH (CLE), Corpus Christi TX (CRP), Tampa Bay FL (TPA) and Panama City FL (PAM), among others.

-You would need to add the air mass labels to your analysis as shown above.
+Final point: you would need to add the air mass labels cP and mT to your analysis.

------END-----
+-----END------